melissaboiko/myougiden/README.md

-Currently, this is a barely functional command-line interface for EDICT (JMdict) data.
+Currently, this is a barely functional command-line interface for EDICT (JMdict), the Japanese-English collaborative dictionary.
 Perhaps one day it will be useable (or not).

-It uses sqlite3; this costs some disk space, but with indexes, it seems to be reasonably fast.
+It translates EDICT to sqlite3.
+This costs some disk space, but with indexes, it seems to be reasonably fast.